-- 1. Operation with 2.7 V to 5.25 V power supplies. - Low power consumption.
+- 1. Operation with 2.7 V to 5.25 V power supplies. - 2.
+Low power consumption.
 With a 3 V supply, the AD7457 offers 0.9 mW maximum power consumption for a 100 kSPS throughput rate. - 3.
 Pseudo differential analog input. - 4.
 Flexible power/serial clock speed management.
 The conversion rate is determined by the serial clock, allowing the power to be reduced as the conversion time is reduced through the serial clock speed increase.
 Automatic power-down after conversion allows the average power consumption to be reduced. - 5.
 Variable voltage reference input. - 6.
-No pipeline delay. - 7.
-Accurate control of the sampling instance via the $\overline{\text{CS}}$ input and once-off conversion control. - 8.
+No pipeline delays. - 7.
+Accurate control of the sampling instant via the \overline{CS} input and once-off conversion control. - 8.
 ENOB > 10 bits typically with 500 mV reference.